pedrovponte/COMP-JavaCC-Compiler/README.md

     - Checks if variables are assigned to other variables with compatible types.
     - Verifies if a variable associated with a function call is a class type variable.
     - Checks if a variable is valid within a given scope.
-    - Checks if a non-static variable is referenced in a static context.

 - Functions:
-    - Checks if the "this" keyword is not used in a static context.
+    - Checks if the "this" keyword is not used in a static context. (??)
     - Checks if the function called is compatible with any function (that is, a function having the same signature - number of arguments, as well as the type of those arguments).
     - Checks if the return value of a function can be assigned to a variable.
     - Checks if the return value of a function is initialized.